 - Coily Hair - Being the driest of the hair types, coily hair should only be washed once or twice a week, to avoid the signs of damaged hair.

 How Many Curl Types Can You Have?

-- High Porosity: With cuticles that have a very open structure, moisture can easily enter high porosity hair, but it can also leave just as easily.
-This makes this hair type particularly prone to dryness.
+- High: Cuticles have a very open structure, so moisture can easily enter and leave high porosity hair, making this curly hair type prone to dryness.

-- Medium Porosity: The cuticles in medium porosity hair are less open, allowing moisture to enter the hair quite easily but not losing it too quickly.
-This makes it an easy curly hair type to manage.
+- Medium: The cuticles in medium porosity hair are less open, allowing moisture to enter the hair quite easily but not losing it too quickly, making it easier to manage.

-- Low Porosity: The cuticles in low porosity hair are tightly closed.
-This makes it difficult for moisture to enter, but also difficult to leave.
+- Low: The cuticles in low porosity hair are tightly closed, making it difficult for moisture to enter or leave.
 This hair is mostly healthy, and once moisture is in the hair shaft it finds it easy to retain this hydration.